Utah Badlands & Night Skies Photography Workshop — Hanksville

 Effort and terrain

 Effort ranges from light to moderate.
-Most photography locations are accessed from roads or short walks, but the terrain is uneven and variable.
+Most locations are accessed from roads or short walks, but footing is uneven and varies by site.
 Expect soft clay soil, loose rock, shallow gullies, and low ridgelines.
-One location may involve a mostly level walk of approximately one mile each way.
-Sure footing and basic mobility are important for working safely and comfortably in the field.
+One location involves a mostly level walk of roughly one mile each way.
+After even light rain, bentonite terrain can become slick and unstable.
+Steady footing and basic mobility are important for navigating the landscape confidently.

 Conditions

-Spring conditions in the Hanksville area can vary widely.
-Mornings and evenings are often cool, while mid-day temperatures can be warm, especially in direct sun.
-Wind is common in open areas such as Moonscape Overlook and Factory Butte.
-Although rain is infrequent, even small amounts of moisture can make Bentonite terrain slick.
-Warm layered clothing, sun protection, and a wind-resistant jacket are strongly recommended.
+Spring conditions in the Hanksville area vary.
+Mornings and evenings are often cool, while mid-day temperatures can feel warm in direct sun.
+Wind is common in exposed locations such as Moonscape Overlook and Factory Butte.
+Although rain is infrequent, even light moisture can make bentonite terrain slick and difficult to walk on.
+Layered clothing, sun protection, and a wind-resistant outer layer are strongly recommended.

 Elevation